 Work for Clients

-Steven is the City Attorney of the City of San Marino and the Assistant City Attorney and Planning Commission Counsel for the City of Brea.
+Steven is the City Attorney of the City of San Marino, the Assistant City Attorney of the City of Upland, and the Assistant City Attorney and Planning Commission Counsel for the City of Brea.
 He previously served as Assistant City Attorney and Planning Commission Counsel for the City of Rancho Cucamonga.

 Steven also regularly advises cities on local wireless telecommunications regulations, cell site leasing, and cable television franchising including the Cities of Agoura Hills, Beverly Hills, Covina, Manhattan Beach, Moorpark, Norwalk, San Marino, Seal Beach, South El Monte, Rancho Cucamonga, Temecula, and Walnut.